William Duntzfelt

-William Duntzfelt (8 September 1762 - 20 October 1809) was a Danish merchant and ship-owner.
+William Duntzfelt (8 September 1762 – 20 October 1809) was a Danish merchant and ship-owner.

 Early life

 Duntzfelt was born on 1762 in Negapatnam, then the capital of the Dutch Coromandel, to Johann Friedrich Düntzfeld (1725–1785), an engineer lieutenant in the Dutch East India Company, and Anna Abigael Krøckel.
 Duntzfelt's father left his wife and son when Duntzfelt was just two years old.
-A relative, Ole Bie, took care of the boy and secured him a position as a reserve assistant in Tranquebar and in 1777 as an assistant in Frederiksnagore.
+A relative, Ole Bie, took care of the boy and secured him a position the Danish Indian trading posts first as a reserve assistant in Tranquebar and in 1777 as an assistant in Frederiksnagore.
 Over the years he was promoted through the ranks, initially in the service of the Danish Asiatic Company and later in the local government.
 He was also active in overseas trade between the East Indies and Europe as a partner in the firm Duntzfelt, Bloom og Kierulff.